mfornace/nupack-docs-dev/sources/model.md

 Same as `dna04` except that G$\cdot$T was treated as a wobble pair (analogous to a `G`$\cdot$`U` RNA wobble pair) instead of classifying `G` and `T` as a mismatch.
 Note that while terminal mismatch free energies in exterior loops and multiloops are replaced by two dangle stacking free energies, this is the same treatment as in `dna04`, as terminal mismatch parameters are not public for DNA [@Santalucia04].

 - `rna99-nupack3`
-Same as `rna06` except that terminal mismatch free energies in exterior loops and multiloops are replaced by two dangle stacking free energies and parameters are provided only for 37 $^\circ$C.
+Parameters from [@Mathews99] with terminal mismatch free energies in exterior loops and multiloops replaced by two dangle stacking free energies.
+Parameters are provided only for 37 $^\circ$C.